- Chart

 Competitive Landscape

-The US ETF market is highly competitive, dominated by large players like iShares (BlackRock), Vanguard, and SPDR (State Street).
-BMO competes by offering a broad range of products, competitive expense ratios, and often unique niche or Canadian-focused ETFs.
-Advantages for BMO include their established brand and extensive distribution network.
-Disadvantages might include a smaller market presence in the US compared to the top tier issuers.
+The US ETF market is highly competitive, dominated by large players like Vanguard, iShares, and State Street.
+BMO competes by offering competitive expense ratios and specialized ETFs that may cater to specific investor needs or market niches.
+Its advantage lies in its established brand and broad financial services offering, while disadvantages might include a smaller brand recognition in the US compared to domestic giants.

 Financial Performance